Hansard Speaker Index - 30th Legislature

 - Federal policies, impact on, and support for a united Canada,

-- Crown rates, impact on,
+- Capital investment, impact on,

 - Potash industry